 When trying to speed up one of my older computers that is mainly used as a jukebox, I decided to change the yahoo messenger default settings so it no longer launches every time the computer starts up.
-In order to do that it required me to login, which I think is stupid, I mean the damn thing is running, why can’t I just click preferences and change that?
+In order to do that it required me to login, which I think is stupid, I mean the damn thing is running, why can't I just click preferences and change that?
 Anyway I logged into ye old messenger in order to change the preferences, and I noticed a message saying that the yahoo chat rooms were being taken off line Dec 14 2012.
 This was kind of shocking to me, as those free chat rooms have been quite popular for a long time.
-Here is a blog post from yahoo on their decision to kill off the free chat rooms.
+Here is a blog post from yahoo on their decision to kill off the free chat rooms. - Edit - The yahoo blog where that info was at seems to be having a database connection issue, that has lasted more than 48 hours, so taking the link down until it is fixed.

 The more I thought about it, the more it made sense that they decided to pull the plug on the chat rooms however.
 If I was commanding yahoo I might do that temporarily while I worked on a massive update for them, but perhaps they have realized that they have fallen so behind the times that it is not worth the effort to try to catch up.
 There are many things that yahoo could of done to monetize them better in the past, and many things they should of done years ago to keep them running strong.
 Can't blame the current leadership for the lack of updates that should of occurred years ago however.